 - Store dangerous items such as machinery, firearms and chemicals behind locked doors and remove keys to a safe place.

-- Devise ways to improve safety, such as fitting roll-over protection (ROPS) and seatbelts to tractors, or replacing dangerous chemicals with less toxic varieties.
+- Find ways to improve safety, such as fitting roll-over protection (ROPS) and seatbelts to tractors, or replacing dangerous chemicals with less toxic varieties.

 - Keep a log of injuries and near-misses to pinpoint areas for improvement.